swssr/offerzen-ir/README.md

 I stored all of the mock `data` on a `db/index.ts` file that serves the payload as a normal JavaScript array.

-You'll also find a `models/` directory that contains all of the interfaces and possibly class declaration files.
+You'll also find a `models/` directory that contains some of the interfaces and possibly class declaration files.
 This is a *pattern I've learned and grown to love from angular*.

 Other directories are self-describing with `helpers/` - containing all utility and helper functions like `timeRelativity` function. `assets/` has all of the media assets that I use.